-Meet 10 Influential Visionary Thinkers building a better tomorrow in 2023 | www.lokmattimes.com
+Meet 10 Influential Visionary Thinkers Building a Better Tomorrow in 2023 | www.lokmattimes.com

 He can be seen addressing at various schools, colleges, events, and gatherings.
 He emphasizes the role of teachers as well as students in Nation building.
 He is a person with innovative vision to revolutionize modern-day society.
 Our society needs such visionary thinkers.

-An Indian physician, philosopher, author, and associate professor of Physiology by profession, Dr Omkar Prasad Baidya is a renowned name.
-He has educated readers about the value of human qualities in guiding lives and addressing all of humty's problems through his works.
-Through moral leadership, he hopes to bring about humtarian change in the world.
-In his book "Morality Beyond the Human Brain: Scientific and Philosophical Exploration," he presented a theory of morality and devised an equation for intrinsic morality.
+An Indian physician, philosopher, author, and associate professor of Physiology by profession, Dr. Omkar Prasad Baidya is a renowned name.
+He has educated readers about the value of human qualities in guiding lives and addressing all of humanity’s problems through his works.
+Through moral leadership, he hopes to bring about humanitarian change in the world.
+In his book “Morality Beyond the Human Brain: Scientific and Philosophical Exploration,” he presented a theory of morality and devised an equation for intrinsic morality.
 He presented that nature has endowed all living things to triumph over the struggle for survival.

 He is an educationist and social activist presently working as a Professor and Principal at Poona College of Arts, Science, and Commerce.
 He is highly focused on education and the development of students, both academically and personally.
 Dr. Aftab is highly dedicated to creating learning environments that are tailored to the needs and interests of the students.
 He envisions helping underprivileged and downtrodden children as a social responsibility and equipping youth with essential competency to survive in the employment market.
 Dr. Aftab aims to inculcate a skill curriculum into the education system.